hiimdonald/moose/README.md

 ## Description

-Math Game is an educational web application that challenges users with math problems ranging from basic arithmetic to more complex equations.
+Moose is an educational web application that challenges users with addition and subtractions problems with varying difficulties.
 The game is designed to improve problem-solving skills and speed in a fun, interactive way.
 Whether you're a student looking to sharpen your skills or an adult seeking a quick math refresher, this game is for you.

 ## Features